ihjas-ahammed/ihjas-ahammed.github.io/cs2/mod1.md

 4.  **Model Building:** Using machine learning algorithms to create models that can identify complex patterns and make predictions.
 5.  **Model Deployment:** Implementing the developed model in a real-world setting to make predictions or provide insights on new data, and monitoring its performance.

-**In essence, the slide outlines a typical workflow in data science, starting from data acquisition and culminating in the deployment and monitoring of a predictive model.** It highlights the importance of each step in achieving meaningful results from data analysis.